 At the size of the day boat, typically 18, 20 or 22ft it is only with the trimaran that one can combine the speed of the multihull with the comfort and space necessary for day sailing.
 There is room for storage lockers or modest cabins, enough for a weekend or even a whole holiday!

-Once we get up above 10m the catamaran provides more comfort and space but these are not day boats, but cruising cats.
+Once we get up above 10m the catamaran provides more comfort and space but these are not day boats, rather cruising cats.
 Small beach catamarans tend to involve a lot of scrambling about on your hands and knees.
-And booms tend to be low down to reduce the likelihood of a capsize.
+And booms tend to be low down to reduce the likelihood of a capsize and keep the sail area to a maximum.

 In a trimaran you can sit down comfortably and the boom will still be well clear of your head.